zannx/ArcticC/README.md

 [![Generic badge](https://img.shields.io/badge/build-passing-green.svg)](https://shields.io/)
 # ArcticC
 A simple programming language. <br>
-It is using source-to-source compiler, translating source code from ArcticC (.arc filetype) to C#. <br>
+It is using source-to-source compiler, translating source code from ArcticC (.arcticc filetype) to C#. <br>
 (Keep in mind that this programming language is still in development and it's not even close yet to be finished). <br>

 # Building